 The Government will notify the offeror when a submission has been accepted or rejected.
 Notification of acceptance with a request to submit the next phase document will be emailed to the offeror's contracting authority as entered in the BIDS registration and will indicate the next submission type, clarification requests, and due date and time.
 Likewise, rejection notifications will be emailed to the address provided in the BIDS registration.
-Debriefings for Phase 1 submissions will not be conducted due to the nature of BAAs.
-In general, submissions are not considered for further review when they do not meet the basic requirement, are too costly, or do not fit the mission.
+Debriefings for Phase 1 submissions will not be conducted due to the nature of meet the basic requirement, are too costly, or do not fit the mission.
 All Phase 1 submissions are evaluated in accordance with Section 4, Proposal Evaluation, of this BAA.